UzL-PrivSec/clustering-evaluation/README.md

 python3 plotting/<Figure>
 ```
 ## Misc
 - To create figure 1 and table2, the experiment KOpt only needs to be run once.
+- Currently, *start.sh* performs all runs sequentially.
+However, the runs can also be parallelised to speed up the experiments.